 Welcome to SGP's Job Board.
 If you have a job you would like to post, please contact us.

-The University of Rochester is a private, top-tier research university located in the Finger Lakes region of upstate New York.
-Its seven schools include the Eastman School of Music, the Simon School of Business, and the Warner School of Education.
-Rochester is a vibrant, mid-sized city situated on the southern shore of Lake Ontario, and is within driving distance of New York City, Toronto, Cleveland, Pittsburgh, and Buffalo.
-The city boasts a lively arts and cultural scene and is home to the Eastman Theater and the Rochester Philharmonic Orchestra, the International Jazz Festival, the Strong Museum of Play, and a wide variety of art festivals and fairs.
-Rochester was voted the "most livable city" by Places Rated Almanac, and was named one of the best places to raise a family by both Forbes and Kiplinger magazines, due to its short commutes, low cost of living, and top public schools.
-In 2010, Forbes also named Rochester the nation’s 10th most innovative city.
+The University of Rochester Medical Center, the School of Medicine and Dentistry, and the adjacent Schools of Arts, Sciences and Engineering are part of a private, world-class research university, providing excellent opportunities for highly diverse, cross-disciplinary interactions and collaborations.
+Rochester is a vibrant, mid-sized city located in the Finger Lakes region of upstate New York, within driving distance of New York City, Toronto, Cleveland, and Pittsburgh.
+The city boasts a lively arts and culture scene and is home to the Eastman Theater, the Rochester Philharmonic Orchestra, the International Jazz Festival, the Strong Museum of Play, and a wide variety of art and music festivals and fairs.
+The Rochester area was named one of the best places to raise a family by both Forbes and Kiplinger due in part to its short commutes, affordable housing, low cost of living, and quality public schools.

 HOW TO APPLY: